tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 ],
 ```

-The above example uses the claim-type version of the userPrincipalName (UPN) attribute value, obtained from Azure, to search through the Active Directory for a matching userPrincipalName attribute value.
+The above example uses the claim-type version of the userPrincipalName (UPN) attribute value, obtained from Entra ID, to search through the Active Directory for a matching userPrincipalName attribute value.
 Once a match is found, the givenName, sn, and displayName attributes are returned; You can expand the list of returned attributes per your needs.

 > _An Auth Proc Filter is not functional in the "Test authentication sources" option within the web UI of a SimpleSAMLphp IdP.
 It will only be activated when used alongside an actual SP (Service Provider).
 Therefore, when testing your filter, it is necessary to establish both an IdP and an SP._
 {.message-box}